Why the Long Head Needs Special Attention

 This creates a problem with pressing movements.
 When you bench press or do close-grip press variations, the long head pulls your shoulder back — which interferes with the pressing motion and prevents full engagement.
 Research comparing skull crushers to the bench press found that extensions produced roughly twice the tricep growth, with most of that extra growth coming from the long head.
 Pressing builds the medial and lateral heads.
 The long head needs something different.

-- Arm back (contraction): Arm extended behind the body, taking the long head through full shortening
+- Arm back (contraction): Arm extended behind the body, taking the long head through full shortening at the opposite end of its range.

-The 5 Best Long Head Tricep Exercises
+The 10 Best Long Head Tricep Exercises

-1. Overhead Cable or Dumbbell Triceps Extension
+1. Overhead Cable Triceps Extension

 The overhead extension is the single best exercise for the long head.
 Research has found it produces approximately 40% more tricep growth than pushdowns, with the majority of that difference coming from the long head — because the overhead position places it under the deepest stretch available in any tricep exercise.

-- For cables: set the pulley at or above head height with a rope attachment, step forward, hinge slightly at the hips
+- Set the pulley at or above head height with a rope attachment

 - Keep upper arms completely fixed — only forearms move